banyanlogic/website/BL4.0-reference.md

 HUMS is not organizational research.
 It is excavated from Vedantic philosophy, Ayurvedic medicine, and the Bhagavad Gita — a wisdom tradition older and more stable than any management theory.
 27 signals, 6 buckets.
 When AI-augmented systems fail at the People layer, HUMS names what is happening before anyone can articulate it.
 No competitor in the AI literacy space has this layer.
 It is not available for licensing.
 It never exits Banyan Logic.

 **2. Lived $3M Team Proof — C-SALF**
 C-SALF formed running a real $3M enterprise team — 10 staff, 10 contractors, 3 continents.
 It was not written then proved.
 It was lived then named.
 Every phase structure, every baton handoff criterion, every BVS story type exists because it solved a real problem under real stakes.
 In an AI literacy market full of frameworks designed for a market, this is the only one that formed inside actual delivery.
+T-Class delivery includes dynamic peer reviews and AI assistance at every gate — Claude (synthesis) and Gemini (adversarial reframe) as dual AI coaches, structured peer review grids using CLAAS T-depth as the review lens.

 **3. AI-Era Upskilling Dimensions — CLAAS**
-Cybersecurity · Lean · Agile · Automation · Scale.
-A personally curated selection from 35 years of enterprise observation — explicitly for this era, explicitly honest about being one practitioner’s validated selection.
+C · Cyber = NFR umbrella: Resilience · Performance · Capacity · Security · Administrability (Architecture is the implementation layer that realizes these NFRs).
+L · Lean.
+A · Agile.
+A · Automation = the full non-human intelligence spectrum: Programming→Robotics→AI — the 2026 correction that names beyond RPA.
+S · at Scale.
+Five upskilling dimensions — a personally curated selection from 35 years of enterprise observation, explicitly for this era, explicitly honest about being one practitioner’s validated selection.
 When AI replaces the keyboard, CLAAS names what the human still owns.
 No AI tool replaces the C, L, A, A, or S. The human who understands all five is irreplaceable.

 **4. Inspection-Grade Evaluation — ISO 17020**
 T-Class applies the international inspection body standard to artifact-based learning.
 Every deliverable is traceable, every evaluation blind, every finding cites evidence.
 This is not self-assessment or quiz-based certification.
 It is inspection-grade competence verification.
 No other AI literacy or IT upskilling company operates at this standard.